treeverse/lakeFS/docs/understand/architecture.md

 ### S3 Gateway

-The S3 Gateway implements lakeFS's compatibility with S3.
+The S3 Gateway is the layer in lakeFS responsible for the compatibility with S3.
 It implements a compatible subset of the S3 API to ensure most data systems can use lakeFS as a drop-in replacement for S3.

 See the [S3 API Reference](../reference/s3.md) section for information on supported API operations.